Chef Angela Wadlington is perfecting the flavors behind Chick-fil-A menu items.

 But for Wadlington, there’s always more at play than just flavor.

-“Anytime I’m working on a menu item, it’s important to me that there’s some type of emotional connection,” says Wadlington, whose work on the Peach Milkshake was inspired by memories of her grandma and mom hand-churning peach ice cream during hot summer days.
+“Anytime I’m working on a menu item, it’s important to me that there’s some type of emotional connection,” says Wadlington, whose work on the seasonal Peach Milkshake was inspired by memories of her grandma and mom hand-churning peach ice cream during hot summer days.

-“I want customers to make their own happy connection,” she says.
+“I want guests to make their own happy connection,” she says.
 “Food has a way of bringing people together – putting smiles on their faces and starting conversations, no matter who you are or where you come from.”